 Late in March 1941, the three large destroyers Leone, Pantera and Tigre were to attempt a night attack on Suez, but Leone ran aground off Massawa and had to be sunk by gunfire on 1 April.
-The delay caused the operation to be cancelled.
+The delay caused the operation’s cancellation.

-The two remaining ships joined three smaller destroyers (Cesare Battisti, Daniele Manin and Nazario Sauro, on a final raid against Port Sudan early in April.
-Engine problems kept Cesare Battisti in port, where the ship was subsequently scuttled to prevent capture by the British.
+The two remaining ships joined three smaller destroyers (Cesare Battisti, Daniele Manin and Nazario Sauro), on a final raid against Port Sudan early in April.
+However, engine problems kept Cesare Battisti in port, where the ship was subsequently scuttled to prevent capture by the British.
 The other Italian ships were spotted from the air and came under attack from land-based and carrierborne aircraft.
-Pantera and Tigre were both scuttled on the Arabian coast during 3 April, and Daniele Manin and Nazario Sauro were sunk by Fairey Swordfish torpedo-bombers on the same day.
+Pantera and Tigre were both scuttled on the Arabian coast during 3 April, and Daniele Manin and Nazario Sauro were sunk by Fairey Swordfish single-engined biplane torpedo-bombers on the same day.

 The 3,667-ton armed merchant cruisers Ramb I and Ramb II and the colonial sloop Eritrea were ordered to escape and reach Japan.
 Ramb II and Eritrea reached Kobe, but Ramb I was intercepted and sunk by Leander.
-The four Italian submarines which had survived were now ordered to join the Italian submarine flotilla at Bordeaux in the south-western part of German-occupied France, which they all did despite British attempts to intercept them: the boats reached Bordeaux between 6 and 20 May.
+The four Italian submarines which had survived were now ordered to join the Italian submarine flotilla at Bordeaux in the south-western part of German-occupied France, a task on which they all succeeded despite British attempts to intercept them: the boats reached Bordeaux between 6 and 20 May.

 All the motor torpedo boats were lost as a result of mechanical problems, but before this MAS-213 had made a successful torpedo attack on the light cruiser Capetown, causing severe damage.
 This boat was later scuttled.